DeLag: Using Multi-Objective Optimization to Enhance the Detection of Latency Degradation Patterns in Service-based Systems: The Approach

 \subsection{Genetic Algorithm}

+The usage of a brute-force algorithm to solve the optimization problem defined in Section 3 would be computationally impractical, as it would require to compute precision, recall and dissimilarity for any feasible \emph{pattern set} $S$.
+To the best of our knowledge, currently, there are no exact algorithms that can efficiently solve this optimization problem.
+For this reason, \toolName relies on a genetic algorithm, \ie a biologically-inspired meta-heuristic that belongs to the larger class of evolutionary algorithms.
+In particular, \toolName uses NSGA-II \cite{Deb2002} to build (successively-improved) Pareto-optimal solutions, while seeking new non-dominating \emph{pattern sets}.
+We rely on NSGA-II because it has been shown to be effective on a wide variety of multi-objective search problems both within and outside the software engineering domain \cite{Tawosi2021,Mao2016,Ni2021,Harman2012,Deng2022,Hesami2019,Lee2021}.
+Using different search algorithms might potentially improve \toolName effectiveness, however, given the extensiveness of our experimental evaluation, we deem this investigation out of the scope of this work, and we leave it for future studies.

-\algoref{alg:ea} presents the genetic algorithm that solves the optimization problem defined in \secref{sec:model}. \toolName uses NSGA-II \cite{Deb2002} to build (successively-improved) Pareto-optimal solutions, while seeking new non-dominating \emph{pattern sets}.
-NSGA-II is a widely-used multi-objective genetic algorithm in the context of Search Based Software Engineering \cite{Harman2012}.
+\algoref{alg:ea} presents the genetic algorithm used by \toolName to solve the optimization problem defined in \secref{sec:model}.
 The algorithm first generates a random initial population $P$.
 Then, it performs $g_{max}$ generations while keeping track of the best individuals ever lived in the evolutionary process, namely Pareto front $\mathcal{PF}$.
 At each generation, a new population $Q$ is generated by performing crossover, mutation or reproduction on randomly selected individuals.
 The population for the subsequent generation is then obtained by using the NSGA-II selection operator \cite{Deb2002} on the original population $P$ joined with the newly generated population $Q$.
 At the end of the search, the algorithm returns the set of generated solutions found to be non-dominating $\mathcal{PF}$.

 The \toolName genetic algorithm is implemented on top of the \emph{DEAP} evolutionary computation framework \cite{Fortin2012}.
 In the following we describe the "key ingredients" of our genetic algorithm: representation, crossover, mutation, selection and fitness.